Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Yu-Xiang Wang and Saeed Mahloujifar for pointing out a flaw in an old version of this work.
-The authors would also like to thank Yu-Xiang Wang for enlightening discussions about ex-post differential privacy.
+The authors express their gratitude to Yu-Xiang Wang and Saeed Mahloujifar for their valuable comments on an earlier version of this paper, and to the anonymous reviewers for their insightful feedback.